tejuscs/ADBD-Labs/adb-configure-dev-client/adb-configure-dev-client.md

-# Configure a development system for use with your dedicated autonomous database
+# Configure a development system for use with your dedicated Autonomous AI Database

 ## Introduction
 The Oracle Linux Cloud Developer image provides the latest development tools, languages, and Oracle Cloud Infrastructure Software Development Kits (SDKs) to rapidly deploy a comprehensive development environment.
 You can use the command line and GUI tools to write, debug, and run code in various languages, and develop modern applications on Oracle Cloud Infrastructure.
 As an application developer you can now provision a developer image within minutes and connect it to your dedicated or serverless database deployment.